ektor5/secocec/README.md

 Passthrough Feature.
 It can be managed with the IR framework and tools (eg.:
 `ir-keytable`).

-## IrDA
+## Consumer IR

-The driver manages also the IrDA receiver, when loaded it will generate automatically an RC input device.
+The driver manages also the IR receiver, when loaded it will generate automatically an RC input device.

 It can be managed via `ir-keytable` as well.